Hurricanes, Tornadoes, Fires, Snow Days – Who Gets Paid When Your Office Closes Due to Disasters or Inclement Weather?

-What determines whether employees should be paid for days spent making snowmen while the practice is closed?
-What if the practice opens late, or closes early – do they get a full day’s pay?
-What about exempt employees – are the rules different?
-And can you require that employees use vacation time or PTO for snow days?
-The answers to these questions are found in both federal and (especially) state law, and they do vary depending upon the classification of the employee.
+What determines whether employees should be paid during forced downtime while your practice is closed?
+What if the practice opens late, or closes early – do employees get a full day’s pay?
+What about exempt employees – are the rules different for them?
+And can you require that employees use vacation time or PTO when your office is forced to close?

 Non-Exempt Employees: Not Paid if Notified in Advance

-So, if your office closes due to inclement weather, as long as you notify your employees in advance of reporting for duty, non-exempt employees such as your Front Desk Coordinator, Neil, do not have to be paid for hours not worked.
+So, if your office closes due to inclement weather, as long as you notify your team before they report for duty, non-exempt employees such as your Front Desk Coordinator, Neil, do not have to be paid for hours not worked.

 Exempt Employees: Generally Paid

 If certain office personnel are able to stay home and work remotely during an office shutdown, the practice may choose to let them do so.
-(Non-exempt employees who work from home would be paid on an hourly basis, as usual.)
+Just be aware that this means paying exempt employees their full salary for the day, no matter how much work they actually perform that day.
+Non-exempt employees who work from home would be paid on an hourly basis, as usual.